lab2023/lab2023.com/source/posts/2013-12-10-using-medium-editor-as-input-field-in-rails.html.md

 ---
 title: Using Medium Editor as Input Field in Rails
 date: 2013-12-10
-twitter: marjinal1st
+author: marjinal1st
-tags:
-  - medium editor
+tags: medium editor
 ---

 Medium Editor is seriously a stunning WYSIWYG editor.
 Simple, stylish, easy to use… But you can also use it as an input field, with some Javascript magic :)